JuliaString/Format.jl/README.md

 using Format
 ```

-This package depends on Julia of version 0.5 or above.
-It has no other dependencies.
+This package depends on Julia of version 0.6 or above, and.
 The package is MIT-licensed.

 ## Python-style Types and Functions